 Each module consists of course notes transcript, a HD video presentation, followed by a short assessment.

 Upon completion of the course you will receive a Certificate of Completion for 10 CPD points (10 hours) of vocational education from the International Association for Applied Corneotherapy.
+This course is currently the only independently accredited education on the topic of Corneotherapy and has been created by our sponsoring education partner Pastiche Training to follow the best practice approach of ISO 21001:2018.
+It is available in both English and Spanish.

 Modules in this course: